fish-not-phish/django-ckeditor-5/README.rst

-Django CKEditor 5 with MayhJax
+Django CKEditor 5 with MathJax
 ==================

    CKEditor 5 for Django >= 2.0